7 Metrics Every HR Leader Must Track in 2025

 What Is Employee Turnover Rate?

-Employee turnover rate refers to the percentage of employees who leave the company over a specific period.
-This includes voluntary resignations, retirements, and terminations.
+The employee turnover rate measures the percentage of employees who leave an organization during a specific period.
+This includes voluntary resignations, retirements, and non-forced terminations.

 Why It’s Important in 2025